Dre Campbell Farm

 Purchase this as a ready-to-use spray and apply it according to the instructions that come with the product.

-However, ensure that you spray properly, even in crevices.
+However, ensure you spray thoroughly, even into crevices.
 The spray needs to make direct contact with the moth eggs to be effective.

 7. Scentry Gypsy Moth Trap & Lures

-The traps are baited with pheromone lures and should be used with the traps.
-Both have been produced especially to help control the gypsy moth population.
+The traps are baited with pheromone lures for the best results.
+These traps and lures have been produced especially to help control the gypsy moth population.

-Follow the instructions that come with your purchase on how to assemble.
-Hang the trees when the pests are active.
+For assembly, follow the instructions that come with your purchase.
+Hang them in the trees when the pests are active.

 8. Molt-X

-This product is an effective knock-down spray.
-It contains 3% azadirachtin, a compound derived from the seed of the Neem tree.
+This product is an effective knockdown spray.
+It contains 3% azadirachtin, a chemical compound derived from the neem tree seed.

-You can use it as a foliar spray or for drenching soil around potted plants and trees.
+You can use it as a foliar spray or as a soil drench for potted plants and trees.
 Moreover, it will not leave a residue on flowers or leaves.

 Molt-X is also suitable for indoor, greenhouse, or outdoor use.